Home > Maintenance & Modifications > Old Smokey

 When i got mine it would sometimes smoke from a standing start but now it hardly makes a whiff that i can see in the mirrors, Not sure what its like behind me though but certainly a lot cleaner.

 long runs help clear the system of soot deposits as well and another method for built up soot in the exhaust i have done a few times, some fairy liquid up a pipe and then fill it till water comes out with a hose.
 Then leave for a while and start the engine and drive off Smile Leaves some right dirt on the driveway if its really sooted up inside i can tell you!
-FFRR 2005 facelift With an SC Grille and that's it!
+FFRR MY06 facelift With TDV8 Alloys Zeros/ATR's

 Post Reply Back to top